WOOD FACTS & NATURAL COLOR CHANGES

-Kährs wood floors come in a variety of species, ranging from silky, light birch to dramatically dark jarrah.
-Apart from looks, wood species also vary in durability, hardness and how they react when they are exposed to normal sunlight.
+Kährs wood floors come in a variety of species, ranging from silky, light ash to dramatically dark jarrah.
+Apart from looks, wood species also vary in durability, hardness and how they react when they are exposed to normal sunlight - their natural colors change gradually.
 But no matter which species you choose, you can rest assured that it has been sustainably forested.

 The sapwood is almost white and the heartwood ranges from grey through light brown to light yellow with brown streaks.
 Ash undergoes a medium degree of change over time from a lighter freshly sanded tone to a straw/tan color.